FirelyTeam/kubernetes-cluster-deployment/terraform/modules/aks-cluster/README.md

 # AKS Cluster Module

-This module provisions an Azure Kubernetes Service (AKS) cluster, a resource group, a container registry, and a log analytics workspace.
+This module provisions an Azure Kubernetes Service (AKS) cluster, a resource group, and a log analytics workspace.

 ## Inputs
 - resource_group_name